xet7/beryldb/README.md

 This README is a brief introduction to Beryl.
 For extended information, you can visit our documentation site at [docs.beryl.dev](https://docs.beryl.dev/).

-If you like this project and supports its development, a star would be appreciated ⭐
+If you enjoyed learning about project and support its development, give it a star.
+It is appreciated ⭐

 ## Get involved